South Carolina Human Affairs Commission: History

 In the wake of the Civil Rights Movement, President Lyndon B. Johnson signed the Civil Rights Act of 1964.
 Racial unrest continued in South Carolina, evidenced by the 1968 Orangeburg massacre and the anti-integration protests at Lamar High School (South Carolina).
-After a Governor's Advisory Committee on Human Relations proved insufficient to handle the many complaints of racial tension and discrimination, the South Carolina General Assembly passed, and Governor John Carl West signed into law, the South Carolina Human Affairs Law ("HAL") in 1972, which was modeled after the 1964 Civil Rights Act.
+The South Carolina General Assembly passed, and Governor John Carl West signed into law, the South Carolina Human Affairs Law ("HAL") in 1972, which was modeled after the 1964 Civil Rights Act.
 The HAL created SCHAC, enabling it to enforce new prohibitions against certain types of discrimination in employment.
 This included investigation, mediation, monitoring of employer practices, training employers, and implementing affirmative action policies in state agencies.
 In the wake of Governor West's death, Clyburn remarked that the creation of the Commission was "breaking ground" and that "No Southern state was doing what John West was doing.
 None."

-In 1989, the General Assembly passed, and Governor Carroll A. Campbell signed into law, the South Carolina Fair Housing Law (FHL).
-The FHL expanded the Commission's mission scope to include certain housing discrimination claims.
+In 1989, the South Carolina Fair Housing Law (FHL) expanded the Commission's mission scope to include certain housing discrimination claims.

-In the 2010s, the Commission's employment discrimination purview grew to encompass protections for pregnancy and lactation.
-In 2018, the General Assembly unanimously passed, and Governor Henry McMaster signed into law, the Pregnancy Accommodation Act, providing workplace and employment protections for expecting and new mothers.
-The Act requires employers to provide reasonable accommodations to employees with needs arising from a pregnancy, including sitting, extended breaks, and facilities for lactation.
-It also prohibits employment discrimination on the basis of pregnancy, or the need for such accommodations.
-In 2020, the General Assembly unanimously passed, and McMaster signed into law, the Lactation Support Act.
-The Act requires employers to provide a private space for workplace lactation, and prohibits them from discriminating against employees that choose to express milk at work.
-South Carolina's Lactation Support Act served as the model for federal legislation enacted in 2020.
+In the 2010s, the Commission's employment discrimination purview grew to encompass protections for pregnancy and lactation when the General Assembly enacted the Pregnancy Accommodation Act and the Lactation Support Act.
+The PAA provides workplaces and employment protections for expecting and new mothers, while the LSA provides support and protections for employees expressing milk at work.
+The LSA served as the model for federal legislation enacted in 2020.